Four ICE Classmates On Their International Externships

 “One of the reasons I liked Dill was because of Chef Gunnar Karl Gíslason's ethos.
 He maintains the uniqueness of his dishes and flavors to his native land.
 I also like how he respects all the raw materials that come into the kitchen — they use everything, and everything is treated with the attention it deserves, which is extraordinary.
 My experience with Dill since I started reaching out to them was always positive.
 The sous chef David Málek was always helpful; his humanity helped me come here!”

-Catherine’s short-term plan is to go to Northern England and work at L’Enclume for Chef Simon Rogan.
-Longer term, she would like to open her own restaurant, but knows that a broad and dedicated path of further training is needed before doing so.
+Catherine is about to start work at Hiša Franko in Slovenia.
+Long term, she would like to open her own restaurant, but knows that a broad and dedicated path of further training is needed before doing so.

 “For me, it is important to set my target to determine the steps I need to take to get where I want to be,” she says.